vaguevoid/actions/README.md

 > cat ./config.vdf    # copy the contents of this file to your `STEAM_CONFIG_VDF` GitHub secret
 ```

-> NOTE: the `vaguevoid/steam/login` docker image is currently private, and you will need
+**NOTE**: the `vaguevoid/steam/login` docker image is currently private, and you will need
-to (a) ask Jake to add you as a user
-and (b) perform a [docker login with a GitHub personal access token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic)
+to (a) ask Jake to add you as a user and (b) perform a [docker login with a GitHub personal access token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic)

+## Share on Discord

+> coming soon

+## Other Actions

+The high level share actions above make many simplifying assumptions.
+If they do not meet your needs
+you can drop down to the lower level actions below and combine them to build your
+own workflow steps:

+  * [Build with Vite](build/vite/readme.md) - Build for the web using Vite
+  * [Package with Electron](package/electron/readme.md) - Package existing web build using Electron
+  * [Deploy to Steam](deploy/steam/readme.md) - Deploy existing packaged game to Steam
+  * _...more to come_

 ---